“Not just ‘last mile’ delivery – my electric van does every mile of the delivery!”

 It’s certainly easier driving an EV now as the local charging network has improved, compared to a couple of years ago when my journeys took a lot more planning.
 But my business model isn’t about time-based delivery.

-Over time I’m hoping that the cost of buying electric vans will come down.
-My current van cost two-and-a-half to three times the price of a diesel an equivalent age, and brand-new electric vans are still expensive.
-The typical tradesperson usually wants a vehicle that can fit an 8x4ft sheet in, so an affordable vehicle of this size would be very popular.
+Over time I’m hoping that the cost of buying new electric vans will come down.
+Since the typical tradesperson usually wants a vehicle that can fit an 8x4ft sheet in, an affordable vehicle of this size would be very popular.

 What advice would you give to someone considering using an EV for their business?